 These 10 pepper varieties are a sure bet for the timid, the fearless, and all those in between

 I’ve never met a pepper I didn’t like.
 Hot, sweet, fried, or dried, I’m crazy about them all.
 That’s why I plant at least a dozen different pepper varieties in my garden every season.
 There will always be several jalapeno plants, but each year I enjoy adding new-to-me varieties.

-I’ve been known to pick a pepper plant just so I could grow enough chiles to prepare a single recipe.
-‘Holy Mole’!
+I’ve been known to pick a pepper plant just so I could grow enough to prepare a single recipe: ‘Holy Mole’!

-I’m drawn to peppers because they’re versatile in the kitchen and grow in so many different sizes, shapes and colors.
-There are baby bell peppers, slender green Thai chiles, long red paprika peppers and even black edible ornamentals.
+I’m drawn to peppers because they’re versatile in the kitchen and grow in so many different sizes, shapes, and colors.
+There are baby bell peppers, slender green Thai chilis, long red paprika peppers, and even black edible ornamentals.

 Then, of course, there’s the thrill of the unknown when taking that first tantalizing bite.
 If a pepper has ever made you cry or cause steam to vent from your ears, that’s nature’s way of letting you know you’ve had too much capsaicin.

 Capsaicin is the flavorless, tasteless alkaloid compound that stimulates the pain receptors in your mouth.
 Pure capsaicin registers between 15,000,000 and 16,000,000 heat units on the Scoville scale; bell peppers have 0.
 Because capsaicin is manufactured in the pepper’s ribs, you can put out some of the fire by removing the pepper’s seeds and veins before eating.

 Peppers are one of the easiest plants to grow, even for beginning gardeners.
 In most areas, garden centers start stocking pepper transplants in spring.
 Choose healthy-looking plants and give them plenty of room to grow in the garden.
 If planting in containers, use one plant per 5-gallon container.